uwsampl/dtr-prototype/README.md

 ### Data setup

-The original [https://github.com/dasguptar/treelstm.pytorch](TreeLSTM version) (`treelstm_old`) we used requires pulling in external data to run its trials, if you want to use it.
+The original [TreeLSTM version](https://github.com/dasguptar/treelstm.pytorch) (`treelstm_old`) we used requires pulling in external data to run its trials, if you want to use it.

 To do this, run `fetch_and_preprocess.sh` in `dtr_eval/shared/torch_models/treelstm` in order to pull in the data (about 2GB).
 The script depends on relative directories, so you must be in that directory before calling it.
 It also requires having the Java JDK installed (we used Javac 11, but it is likely that an earlier version would work).